zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 - Import the public key certificate of all domain Gateways into the truststore of the Cloud Gateway.

-  Use the following example of the keytool command when the domain Gateways running on CA11 and CA32 import the certificate into Cloud Gateway running on CA31:
+  Use the following example of the keytool command when the domain Gateways running on CA11 and CA32 import the certificate into the Cloud Gateway running on CA31:

   `keytool -import -file keystore/ca11/local_ca/local_ca.cer -alias gateway_ca11 -keystore keystore/ca31/localhost/localhost.truststore.p12`